AdobeDocs/commerce-php/src/pages/architecture/modules/areas.md

 ### Note about request processing

-Magento processes a URL request by first stripping off the base URL.
+The Commerce framework processes a URL request by first stripping off the base URL.
 The first path segment of the remaining URL identifies the request area.

 After the area name, the URI segment specifies the *frontname*.
-When an HTTP request arrives, Magento extracts the handle from the URL and interprets it as follows:
+When an HTTP request arrives, the Commerce framework extracts the handle from the URL and interprets it as follows:

 ```http
 [frontName]/[controller folder]/[controller class]